 The publication of an article in a peer-reviewed journal is an essential work of scientists to disseminate their research findings on a global scale.
 It also reflects the quality of research of the authors and their institutions.
 Prior to publishing their work, authors need to agree upon standards of expected ethical behavior.
 The following points should be considered as ethical topics before submitting papers for publication in the Nepalese Journal of Zoology:

 Authorship of the paper: Authorship of a paper should be limited to those who have significantly contributed to the conception, design, execution, or writing of the study.
-There should be transparency on the contributions of authors and authors need to provide author contribution statement as mentioned above.
+There should be transparency on the contributions of authors and authors need to provide author contribution statements as mentioned above.

 Originality and plagiarism: The authors should ensure that they have developed entirely original works.
-They have to use the contents of works, part of work, and words or statements of others, that has been cited or quoted appropriately.
+They have to use the contents of works, part of work, and words or statements of others, that have been cited or quoted appropriately.

 Acknowledgment of sources: Acknowledgment of other people’s work must always be provided.